What This Article Covers

 SAP has promoted HANA has run far faster than any alternative database and this principally means HANA vs Oracle.
-This has been the logic that it has used for why SAP would not port new applications, like S/4 (SAP’s new ERP system) to Oracle.
-This contention has few independent parties even investigating this issue.
+This has been the logic that it has used for why SAP would not port new applications, like S/4 (SAP’s new ERP system) to Oracle. (as Oracle has the largest market share of supporting SAP applications, although SAP also is targeting IBM and SQL Server) This contention has few independent parties even investigating this issue.

 A Recipe for Confusion on HANA vs Oracle: The Commingling of Hardware Speed and Database Design